 But the thing is, these are so good for you and also delicious that I don’t think they should be restricted to one day.

-These spinach pancakes are packed with good-for-you stuff.
+These green pancakes are packed with good-for-you stuff.

 - Spinach puree